kaanguneyli/BlockchainLotteryDeployment/README.md

 !!!
 I change the owner with change_owner.js but dont know if you need that we can test it. currently in the main branch (I guess) !!!

+if something goes wrong with error 343 sth sth then reset you nuance from the main account

 Then you are good to go, check the console